zivid/zivid-halcon-samples/README.md

 If you want to use Zivid in HALCON, we provide a GenICam GenTL producer that comes with the [Zivid Software](http://www.zivid.com/downloads).

-Zivid and HALCON are compatible with Windows 10 and Ubuntu 18.04, 20.04.
+Zivid and HALCON are compatible with Windows 10 and Ubuntu 18.04, 20.04, 22.04.

 -----

 Note:

-> Support for Ubuntu 16.04 is removed from SDK 2.7.
+> Support for Ubuntu 16.04 is removed since SDK 2.7.

 -----